kappys1/portfolio/src/content/project/munoa/index.md

 ---
 title: "Munoa"
-description: "Munoa is an interactive for their palace in San Sebastian.
+description: "Munoa is an interactive application for their palace in San Sebastian.
 It explain you their history."
 pubDate: "Apr, 04 2023"
 heroImage: "/project/munoa/home.avif"
 technologies: [